SimonMoynihan33/Level-Lounge/TESTING.md

 - **Fix**: Add for loop to comments.html to iterate through replies and end when there are no more replies, and call `exists()` method to make sure comment replies exist.

 ### Bug 12
 - **Issue**: Too many replies can affect mobile view and does not look good.
-Applying hidden class using django templating language did seem to work in comments.html.
+Applying hidden class using django templating language didn't seem to work in comments.html.
 - Attempted fixes: My first attempt was to use django templating language to apply a css class to comments if there was more than three, but the syntax would not work due to the first `>` tag stopping the rest of the code from running in this example:
 ```
 {% for reply in comment.replies.all %}